ishanaudichya/Image-encryption-service/README.md

 ## Support

-If you have questions or encounter any issues, please [open an issue](https://github.com/yourusername/imagecrypt/issues) on our GitHub repository.
+If you have questions or encounter any issues, please [open an issue](https://github.com/ishanaudichya/Image-encryption-service/issues) on our GitHub repository.

 ## Acknowledgments

-ImageCrypt is the result of the hard work of our dedicated team.
-We are grateful for the contributions and support from the open-source community.
+Feel free to the project or the part of a project.
+A mention would go a long way as appreciation

 ---

-*Note: Make sure to replace the placeholder URLs and `yourusername` with the actual information related to your project.*